Ken Haycock

 Kenneth Roy Haycock (born February 15, 1948) is a Canadian educator, librarian, and consultant in the field of library and information science.
 He is professor emeritus at San José State University and the University of British Columbia, and has held leadership roles at institutions in Canada, the United States, and Australia.
-Haycock is known for his contributions to education for library professionals, his work in teacher-librarianship, board governance and leadership development in the nonprofit sector.
+Haycock is known for his contributions to education for library professionals, teacher-librarianship, board governance and leadership development in the nonprofit sector.

 Early life and education

-Ken Haycock was born in Hamilton, Ontario, to Bruce Frederick Travis Haycock and Doris Marion Page Downham.
+Haycock was born in Hamilton, Ontario, to Bruce Frederick Travis Haycock and Doris Marion Page Downham.

 He attended public schools in Hamilton and London, Ontario, and earned a Bachelor of Arts in Political Science (1968) and a Diploma in Education (1969) from the University of Western Ontario.
-He later received a Master of Education in Curriculum and Foundations from the University of Ottawa (1973), a Master of Arts in Library Science from the University of Michigan (1974), Doctor of Education in Administration and Leadership from Brigham Young University (1991), and a Master of Business Administration in Human Resources Management from Royal Roads University (2004).
+He received a Master of Education in Curriculum and Foundations from the University of Ottawa (1973), a Master of Arts in Library Science from the University of Michigan (1974), Doctor of Education in Administration and Leadership from Brigham Young University (1991), and a Master of Business Administration in Human Resources Management from Royal Roads University (2004).